 Graduating High School College & Career Ready

 We strive to increase high school graduation and college and career readiness outcomes for young people, particularly those living in low-income communities.

 How It Works

 Mott aims to create a culture in which students have both the aspiration and ability to pursue college or career training after high school graduation.
 We support promising college and career readiness strategies that help students complete high school prepared to succeed in college, careers and life.

 To succeed in life, young people need to acquire a well-rounded education that builds both academic knowledge as well as nonacademic skills.
 High-quality college and career readiness programming can help young people develop these competencies.
 In addition to college and career awareness, quality programming can help students develop skills and behaviors associated with success in both educational and employment settings.

 Building on our longtime support for community schools and afterschool programs, the Mott Foundation is identifying and filling key gaps for students most in need.
 Many of the strategies and model approaches that have emerged from our grantmaking not only provide important educational opportunities and supports that assist youth, but also strengthen schools and communities.

-To this end, our grantmaking focuses on two outcomes: expanding high-quality college and career readiness programming in afterschool settings, and broadening adoption and investment in innovative strategies, particularly academic coaching and children’s savings accounts.
+To this end, our grantmaking focuses on two outcomes: expanding high-quality college and career readiness programming in afterschool settings, and broadening adoption and investment in innovative strategies, particularly children’s savings accounts.
 Through these efforts, the Foundation seeks to ensure that more youth have opportunities to develop the knowledge, skills and behaviors to be successful in the 21st century.

 Currently, our grantmaking is carried out within two objectives: